antoniablanco/DD_optimization_c_plusplus/README.md

 ## Getting Started

 First should proceed to the construction of a **Problem** class, which must inherit from  **AbstractProblem** .
+First, when writing the file, it is necessary to define the data type that will be used in the state.
+This should be done in the inheritance of AbstractProblem (e.g., "AbstractProblem<vector `<int>`>" or "AbstractProblem `<string>`").

-It is crucial to define the following functions for this class:
+Second it is crucial to define the following functions for this class:

 * **equals:** Takes two states as input and should give as output a boolean value indicating whether they are equal or not.
 * **transition_function:** Takes as inputs a previous state, a variable identifier (e.g., "x_2"), and the domain this variable takes (e.g., "1").
 It outputs a new state and a boolean value indicating whether the state is feasible or not.
+* **get_state_as_string:** This function takes as input one state and must return its string representation.
+This function is crucial for exporting the graph to a GML file.

 If you want to obtain the restricted diagram, it is necessary to implement the following function when constructing your **Problem** class.